gogoair/react-combo-select/README.md

 ```

 ### text
-Text will be displayed as somehintg you have selected or set as a start value, default for this is "-Select me-"
+Text will be displayed as somehintg you have selected or set as a start value, default for this is "Select"

 ```javascript
 let standardArray = ["JA007D", "JA008D", "JA009D", "JA010D"];